Reason for Policy

 The College assumes no responsibility for student work displayed in College venues or special exhibitions.
 Special exhibitions at CCS Center Galleries and the Valade Family Gallery and the CCS Permanent Collection may be covered by the College’s liability insurance policy.
 See the Director of the Office of Exhibitions and Public Programs for conditions that may apply.

 Each department at CCS has established procedures for the display of work under their individual auspices.
 These procedures must be consistent with the principles and procedures detailed in this document.
-See the Appendix: CCS Annual Student Exhibition Jury Procedures by Department for specific department guidelines.
 The College retains the right to supersede departmental policies if it is deemed to be in its best interest to do so.